kirbycope/react-native-tests/README.md

 1. Type `a` to sideload the app
 1. Enable drawing over app as prompted

+### Build the Binary to Test
+1. To create an .apk, run the command `expo build:android -t apk`
+   * This requires a free Expo account
+   * Let Expo handle the process when prompted
+   * If you get the error `connect ECONNREFUSED 127.0.0.1:19001` then run the command `npm start` in a new command window and try again
+1. Download the .apk from Expo.io
+1. Replace the value for `CAPABILITIES.app` with the downloaded file path

 ### Start Appium Server
 1. Open Appium Desktop
 1. Select 'Start Server'